privet100/transcendence/README.md

 * a player should also be possible to propose a tournament (subject)
   + a tournament displaies who is playing against whom and the order of the players (subject)
 • a matchmaking system: the tournament system organize the matchmaking of the participants, and announce the next fight
-• a registration system
-  + at the start of a tournament, each player must input their alias name
-  + the aliases will be reset when a new tournament begins
-  + this requirement can be modified using the Standard User Management module.
-* user management, authentication, users across tournaments (subject)
-  + Users can subscribe to the website in a secure way
-  + Registered users can log in in a secure way
-  + Users can select a unique display name to play the tournaments
-  + Users can update their information
-  + Users can upload an avatar, with a default option if none is provided
-  + Users can add others as friends and view their online status
-  + User profiles display stats, such as wins and losses
-  + Each user has a Match History including 1v1 games, dates, and relevant details, accessible to logged-in users
-  + the management of duplicate usernames/emails is at your discretion, you must provide a solution that makes sense
 * Remote players (subject)
   + two distant players, each player is located on a separated computer, accessing the same website and playing the same Pong game
   + think about **network issues**, like unexpected disconnection or lag